“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 He turns his back on her.
 Blood runs between his shoulder blades down the channel of his spine.
 “But if you prefer your privacy, I won’t look.”

 Celia: “Don’t blame me if your sire is upset she didn’t have you first,” Dicentra says to that.

 But she turns around and gestures at the zipper in the back of her suit, letting him have the fun of unveiling her.

-Emmett: It takes him a minute to realize she has also turned around.
+Support: It seemingly takes him a minute to realize she has also turned around.

 But he obliges her, running his new fangs against the nape of her neck as he sheds the layers between them.